Aliases for KDM4A Gene

 GeneCards Summary for KDM4A Gene

 KDM4A (Lysine Demethylase 4A) is a Protein Coding gene.
-Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
-GO annotations related to this gene include ubiquitin protein ligase binding and histone demethylase activity (H3-K36 specific).
-An important paralog of this gene is KDM4D.
+Diseases associated with KDM4A include Familial Isolated Hypoparathyroidism and Attention Deficit-Hyperactivity Disorder.
+Among its related pathways are Chromatin organization and DNA Double Strand Break Response.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and histone demethylase activity (H3-K36 specific).
+An important paralog of this gene is KDM4C.

-Histone demethylase that specifically demethylates Lys-9 and Lys-36 residues of histone H3, thereby playing a central role in histone code.
-Does not demethylate histone H3 Lys-4, H3 Lys-27 nor H4 Lys-20.
-Demethylates trimethylated H3 Lys-9 and H3 Lys-36 residue, while it has no activity on mono- and dimethylated residues.
+Histone demethylase that specifically demethylates 'Lys-9' and 'Lys-36' residues of histone H3, thereby playing a central role in histone code (PubMed:26741168).
+Does not demethylate histone H3 'Lys-4', H3 'Lys-27' nor H4 'Lys-20'.
+Demethylates trimethylated H3 'Lys-9' and H3 'Lys-36' residue, while it has no activity on mono- and dimethylated residues.
 Demethylation of Lys residue generates formaldehyde and succinate.
 Participates in transcriptional repression of ASCL2 and E2F-responsive promoters via the recruitment of histone deacetylases and NCOR1, respectively.